-Don't be confused if Google Webmaster Tools reports “No Malware Detected” with this hack.
+Don't be confused if Google Console reports “No Malware Detected” with this hack.
 Unless actual trojan horses or spyware are detected being downloaded, this hack will not normally trigger “Malware Detected” displayed under “Diagnostics” in Google Webmaster Tools.

 John Mueller of Google assures, “I just wanted to confirm that using the URL removal tool generally does not have lasting, negative effects when you cancel a removal.
 It may take a day or so for things to come back, but apart from that it would be fine.”

 After the site is no longer live and spiders can't crawl it, click “New URL Removal Request” and complete the request on the “Crawler Access” page.
 This will get the hacked Viagra ad out of the public's eye within 12-24 hours.
 Understand it will then take another 24-36 hours to get the cleaned URL back up on Google once this removal request is reversed.

 One version of this hack that makes this extremely time consuming to assess the scope of the damage is you only have the small keyhole of the “Fetch as GoogleBot” tool to even be able to see the hacked coding.
 Then scripts appear to be activated upon viewing which cause it to morph onto other pages causing them to appear hacked at one time – then OK – then hacked with Viagra spam again.

 “The hack is flighty, slippery, hard to pin down!”
 Says Google Webmaster Help Forum Webado after studying it closely.
 Read the postings and establish a dialog with Google there to help make sense out of an incredibly sophisticated hack that's even hitting cyber security sites hard.